 Reforms in representative institutions have not been enough to prevent democracy from being diagnosed with a crisis; nor to avoid discontented citizens from taking to the streets in protest.
 In order to improve democracy, institutional change could not be dissociated from citizen participation.
 Those willing to innovate, and not only reform, sought for a deeper and more discontinuous change: to involve citizens and civil society organizations in the political process, allowing them to play a role in the public policy cycle.

-In many countries and cities around the world, and especially so in Latin America, governments and civil society organizations, as well as international development agencies and private stakeholders have been engaged in the experimentation with new forms of citizen participation in politics.
+In many countries and cities around the world, and especially in Latin America, governments and civil society organizations, as well as international development agencies and private stakeholders, have been engaged in the experimentation with new forms of citizen participation in politics.
 These democratic innovations seek not only to enhance citizen participation but also to improve democracy.

 Democratic innovations are usually defined in the specialized literature as institutions designed to foster citizen participation (Warren and Pearse 2008; Smith 2009).
-In this reading, the specific end of promoting citizen participation is what qualifies a new institutional design as a democratic innovation.
+In this reading, the end of promoting citizen participation is what qualifies a new institutional design as a democratic innovation.
 LATINNO, however, understands democratic innovations more broadly, but with a very specific perspective at the same time.

 Such an approach, which we call pragmatic (Pogrebinschi 2013), lies at the core of the LATINNO project.
 Our research shows that those many means and ends combine in different ways and that such experimentalism is characteristic of democracy in Latin America, where citizen participation evolves within the representative system without competing against it.

 Below you will find a simplified definition of the means and ends of democratic innovations as investigated by LATINNO.